JakeDelaney/PP1-Happy-Paws/README.md

   * A Gallery section of the website to display dogs after they have been groomed
   * A blog/news section to inform customers of any changes to working hours, operations, policy, etc.
   * Ethos cards with the added functionality of 'flipping' around to display additional content on the back
-  * A hamburger menu for smaller screen devices to further promote reponsive design
+  * A hamburger menu for smaller screen devices to further promote responsive design

 <br>